 The LANE/LAIN(E)s of Ulster, Ireland, Chapter 3

-The "LANE Family" section of this site is divided into 7 chapters and 6 appendices.
+The "LANE Family" section of this site is divided into 8 chapters and 8 appendices.
 Please read in sequence by following the links at the bottom of each page or use the "Quick Nav" at top right.
 Please note the companion photo galleries which show the LANE family house ruins in Co.
 Tyrone, Ireland; the LANEs' Parish church in Lissan; the homes and graves of the LANEs in Jarrow, Newcastle-upon-Tyne.
-If you wish to select individual chapters, please click on the top left link to the Sitemap page.
+Note the styles: links to individual images: …#2 ; citation of sources: …ix) If you wish to select individual chapters, please click on the top left link to the Sitemap page.

 Do you have information, opinion or a question relating to either this site’s contents or its copyright?
 Please use the e-mail link available at the bottom of each page.
 I look forward to corresponding with you.

 LANE/LAIN(E) Farms, Co.
 Tyrone: Further Details of the Three Farms

 See the LANE Family Photo Gallery for photos of this area from Unagh to Birch Hill.
 I am indebted to Bill Cardwell …i) for his permission to include his photos, extending from the Unagh farm (old fashioned stooks), with several photos on the track to Birch Hill and the remainder showing stone ruins (houses etc) at Birch Hill …#3 to …#8.
 I have just expanded the range of photos as well as their size to create a new photogallery… the Lissan Excursions Photogallery.
 Speed of broadband made it possible to use more large images!